emcf/thepipe/README.md

 ### Extract markdown and visuals from PDFs URLs, slides, videos, and more, ready for multimodal LLMs. ⚡

 thepi.pe is an API that can scrape multimodal data via `thepipe.scrape` or extract structured data via `thepipe.extract` from a wide range of sources.
 It is built to interface with vision-language models such as GPT-4o, and works out-of-the-box with any LLM or vector database.
-It can be used right away with a [hosted GPU cloud](https://thepi.pe), or it can be self-hosted.
+It can be used right away with a [hosted cloud](https://thepi.pe), or it can be run locally.

 ## Features 🌟